Sign up for Free Phone Consultation

 In 2006, legislation was passed to protect expectant mothers and adoptive parents in their dealings with Adoption Facilitators.
 California Family Code Section 8632.5 requires that all Adoption Facilitators providing facilitation services independently from an adoption agency or adoption attorney in California must be registered with the California Department of Social Services (CDSS).
 The CDSS, through the Adoptions Support Unit, provides administrative oversight of the Adoption Facilitator Registry.

 Adoption Facilitators must meet requirements established by the department of CDSS.
 Some of these requirements include meeting specific educational and experience requirements, posting a surety bond and undergoing criminal background check.

-Will I be required to pay living expenses for a birth mother?
+Will I be required to pay living expenses for an expectant mother?

-How soon will I be expected to assist with birth parent living expenses?
+How soon will I be expected to assist with expectant parent living expenses?

 Do I have to pay medical expenses?

 Most expectant mothers that contact A Loving Alternative either have medical coverage or will qualify for medical coverage.
 We always encourage a woman to get state aid for her own protection in case of a medical emergency where costs can go sky high.
 Most expectant mothers are willing to apply for coverage if they don’t already have it.
 If an expectant mother has private insurance, you will be asked to cover any co-pays or deductibles.
 All states allow for reimbursements to an expectant mother for out of pocket medical expenses.